 Book either JW Marriott in Scottsdale, Arizona, or elsewhere via our luxury travel concierge to get free perks and benefits along with your usual Marriott Bonvoy points at no extra cost.

 4. Hyatt Regency Scottsdale Resort and Spa at Gainey Ranch

-The Regency Club lounge is beautiful too, and you can sit outside next to the pond, but you can’t leave your table to get more food or the birds descend on your plate and carry off your food.
-Platinum World Of Hyatt members are charged $100 to upgrade to the lounge.
-The only problem is that there isn’t enough food here to cater for all the guests.
-Breakfast is served until 10:00, but when the eggs and oatmeal bowls run out, no effort made to replace the food, the same goes for the juices.
-In the evening there is a good chicken pasta salad, but the serving bowl is tiny and surrounded by larger vats of cheaper foods like carrot sticks, hummus, etc. This really is “light hors-d’oeuvres.
-Don’t expect to fill up here and the lounge is probably not worth the additional fee as a result, which is a shame, as this is otherwise a superb resort.
+The Regency Club lounge is beautiful too, and you can sit outside next to the pond, but you can’t leave your table to get more food, or the birds descend on your plate and carry off your food.
+Platinum World Of Hyatt members are charged $100 USD to upgrade to the lounge.
+The only problem is that there isn’t enough food here to cater to all the guests.
+Breakfast is served until 10:00 am, but when the eggs and oatmeal bowls run out, no effort is made to replace the food.
+The same goes for the juices.
+There is a good chicken pasta salad in the evening, but the serving bowl is tiny and surrounded by larger vats of cheaper foods like carrot sticks, hummus, etc. This really is “light”.
+Don’t expect to fill up here, and the lounge is probably not worth the additional fee as a result, which is a shame, as this is otherwise a superb resort.

 Book Hyatt Regency Scottsdale Resort and Spa via our luxury travel concierge and you will get great free benefits at no extra cost.
 You will also get all your usual World Of Hyatt loyalty points:

 - Daily full breakfast for 2 per room